vda-lab/data-management/pages/nosql/arangodb-querying-document-data.md

 {% endhighlight %}
 The `[*].a._id` means "for each of these (`*`), return the value for `a._id`".
 This is very helpful if you want to extract a certain key from an array of documents.

+### COLLECT with WITH COUNT INTO
-`COLLECT` can be combined with the `WITH COUNT` pragma to return the number of items, for example:
+`COLLECT` can be combined with the `WITH COUNT INTO` pragma to return the number of items instead of the items themselves, for example:

 {% highlight sql %}
 FOR a IN airports